top of page

 World famous in Miramar

-In September 2023, we worked with three teams of film students from Massey University to capture and celebrate the stories of people with deep connection to the gardens and the land that surrounds them.
+For the past two years, we have worked with teams of film students from Massey University to capture and celebrate the stories of people with deep connection to the gardens and the land that surrounds them.

 bottom of page